tgragnato/goflow/docs/protobuf.md

 # Protobuf

-The `.proto` files contains a list of fields that are populated by GoFlow2.
+The `.proto` files contains a list of fields that are populated by GoFlow.

 If the fields are changed, the schema needs to be recompiled in order to use it.